Hendy/umbraco-look/README.md

 # Look (Beta) for Umbraco Examine
-Look sits on top of [Umbraco Examine](https://our.umbraco.com/documentation/reference/searching/examine/) adding support for: text match highlighting, geospatial querying, tag faceting and the indexing of detached IPublishedContent.
+Look sits on top of [Umbraco Examine](https://our.umbraco.com/documentation/reference/searching/examine/) adding support for:

+* Indexing all IPublishedContent items (each as a Lucene Document) be they: Umbraco Content, Media, Members or properties on them that return IPublishedContent, eg. Nested Content.

+* Text match highlighting - return fragments of contextual text relevant to the supplied search term.

+* Geospatial querying - calculate the distance from a geographical location for each item, this can also be used for filtering / sorting.

+* Tag faceting - return a colleciton of facets, where each details the number of results that would be returned, should that facet be applied to the current query (useful for guided navigation).

+## Installation

 [The NuGet Package](https://www.nuget.org/packages/Our.Umbraco.Look) installs a single assembly _Our.Umbraco.Look.dll_ with dependencies on: